hstsethi/no-frills-dotfiles/readme.md

 ## Hstsethi's No Frills Dotfiles

-This is my personal collection of dotfiles that follow the guidelines mentioned in manifesto below.
+This is a repository about how I do my computing, what softwares do I use, what I do not and why not, scripts, dotfiles and manifesto.

 The pictures below  were randomly taken during my work.
 I didn't setup these programs this way just for taking screenshots.
 They aim to show the real picture of how my workflow is like.